wmelvin/sausage/README.md

                         first two command-line arguments.
 This command will be run to compare the original document to the new modified version.
+  --usage-only          Exclude any lines in the help message before the text
+                        'usage:' appears (not case-sensitive).
 ```

 ## Reference ##